noxiouz/docker-registry-driver-elliptics/README.md

 ## Usage

-Assuming you have a working docker-registry.
+Assuming you have a working docker-registry and elliptics setup.

 `pip install docker-registry-driver-elliptics`